-The curricular offerings at ACPA18 provide valuable tools for convention participants to enhance their content knowledge while also directly connecting with others within our profession.
-The educational sessions woven throughout the convention experience are vehicles for sharing best practices and highlighting the significant work taking place across educational contexts.
+The curricular offerings at ACPA18 provide valuable tools for student affairs educators and colleagues throughout higher education to enhance their content knowledge while also directly connecting with others within our profession.
+The educational sessions woven throughout the convention experience are vehicles for sharing best practices and highlighting the significant work taking place on our campuses.
 These sessions also serve to support your expanding knowledge and skills related to the ACPA/NASPA Professional Competencies.

 Just as there are different learning styles and approaches, ACPA18 has organized a diverse slate of curricular opportunities that we hope will resonate with every attendee as they join us in Houston to: